dylanvanh/portfolio/src/content/blog/bnpl.md

 ### 2. Buyer Prepares and Signs

 The buyer selects an Ordinal on the marketplace and chooses BNPL.
-The platform validates their funds, dummy UTXOs, and creates the TX2 PSBT.
+The protocol validates their funds, dummy UTXOs, and creates the TX2 PSBT.
 The buyer signs their inputs.

 ### 3. Instant Loans Canister Processes